 In the rush of everyday life and when life overwhelms us, we hardly ever have time to stop and reflect.
 However, seeing your thoughts as an observer (this is called "metacognitive skills") is a skill that will give you great insight on how you feed your brain.
-If you are using words like "always" or "never" (e.g. "I will never succeed", "I am always the last one", etc), you are over-generalizing and treating yourself in an unfair way.
+For example, if you are using words like "always" or "never" (e.g. "I will never succeed", "I am always the last one", etc), you are over-generalizing and treating yourself in an unfair way.
 You are exaggerating your weak parts and ignoring your strengths and achievements.

 Ask yourself: "Am I talking to myself in an unfair way?
 How is this helping me right now?"

 7. The ability to be in the present moment.